zyz314/bionemo-framework-From-NVIDIA/docs/docs/user-guide/contributing/contributing.md

 ## Pull Request (PR) Guidelines

+### Labeling Your PR

+If you are an external contributor (not an NVIDIA employee), please add the `contribution` label to your PR before submitting.
+Labels can be accessed in the right sidebar of the GitHub user interface when creating or editing a PR.

 ### Signing Your Work

 * We require that all contributors "sign-off" on their commits (not GPG signing, just adding the `-s | --signoff`